xiaobo-liu/xiaobo-liu.github.io/_pages/presentations.md

 <ul>

 <li><a href="../assets/pdf/talk-SIAMLA21.pdf">A Multiprecision Derivative-Free Schur–Parlett Algorithm for Computing Matrix Functions</a>.
-SIAM Conference on Applied Linear Algebra, May 20, 2021.
+SIAM Conference on Applied Linear Algebra, virtual (New Orleans, USA), May 20, 2021.
 </li>